avalon60/OraTAPI/README.md

 Fine-grained control over which files can or cannot be updated, is implemented via the OraTAPI.csv file.
 The location of this file is determined via the `ora_tapi_csv_dir` property, which resides in the `file_controls` section of the `OraTAPI.ini` file.
-If the associated property is unset, `ora_tapi` will assume its location as the root folder of the OraTAPI installation.
+If the associated property is unset, `ora_tapi` will assume its location as `~/OraTAPI/resources/config`.
 The supplied OraTAPI.ini sample, sets this location to `resources/config`.

 The OraTAPI.csv file is not provided at installation time.
-Rather, it is created and populated on you run your first run of the  `ora_tapi` command.
+It is instantiated into `~/OraTAPI/resources/config` by `quick_config`, and then created and populated further as you run `ora_tapi`.
 The file contents should be maintained as a spreadsheet, but ensure that it is saved as a CSV file when exporting it from the spreadsheet application.

 Each row represents a schema / table.
 The following